 Note this blog is only valid for Linaro distributions up to 2014.
-Newer distributions support AEMv8 Base Model only.
-For information on this model, please contact ARM directly.
+Newer distributions support AEMv8 Base Model as supplied with DS-5 5.24 and later.
+For information on this model, see here.

 For instructions on using latest distributions, see here.